-Searching online I found tons uf anecdotal evidence about the importance of cards.
-Unfortunately I couldn’t find much data, but I did stumble upon one interesting statistic.
+Searching online, I found anecdotal evidence about the importance of cards.
+Unfortunately, I couldn’t find much data, but I did stumble upon one interesting statistic.
 It claimed that 90% of business cards are discarded within 24 hours.

 I don’t know if this is true, or what it means.
 Does it mean that business cards are a waste of money?
 Maybe 10% retention is actually very worthwhile.
 Maybe only certain kinds of cards are thrown away?

-I was just at the convention and I got lots of cards from all kinds of people.
-Returning home I was mostly overwhelmed by the number of cards.
-At the same time, this was the first major venue where we rolled out Jeff’s new business card.
-Take a look:
+I was just at the convention and received cards from a variety of people.
+Returning home, I was mostly overwhelmed by their numbers.
+At the same time, this was the first significant venue where we rolled out Jeff’s new business card.

-It’s hard to tell from the picture, but here’s what’s going on.
-This card is made of clear plastic.
-The front simply contains the black text.
+The card is made of clear plastic.
+The front contains the black text.
 The back has a spot gloss with a window pattern on it.

-The reception of this card was unbelievable.
-Everyone stared at it and commented how cool it was.
+The card’s reception was unbelievable.
+Everyone stared at it and commented on how cool it looked.
 I was asked at least a dozen times where I got them made (Taste of Ink).
 I am confident that quite a bit more than 10% of people kept the card.
 How much did they cost?
 A lot.
 Are they worth it?
 I think so (as specific as I can be ;-)).

-It is hard to draw to many conclusions from such limited data, but I’ll take a stab.
-If your payday debt help from PDLH is lame, you are wasting your money.
-Get it professionally designed, find something that really sticks out, and pay to have it printed.
+It is hard to draw too many conclusions from such limited data, but I’ll take a stab.
+If your design is weak, you’re wasting your money.
+Get it professionally designed.
+Find something that really sticks out, and pay to have it printed.
 If you are going to have a card, make it count.

 Of course, there are other opinions and ways to interpret the statistic.
 Let me know about your experiences with business cards.